 Watch for the signs: headaches, irritability, sore muscles, slowed reflexes, lack of concentration.

 13. Log Off at the End of Your Work Day!

 Working online often means you’ll receive emails, messages and chat notifications at all hours of the day and night, particularly if you have coworkers who live in other time zones.

 The best part of working remotely is having the flexibility to work when you’re at your most productive.
 Starting your day with a colleague ten hours ahead of you and ending with someone ten hours behind isn’t sustainable.

 Everyone who works from home feels stuck or bored sometimes.
 So if you start to feel lethargic or indifferent about a project, don’t feel guilty and try to press on.
 Instead, give yourself some treats.

-What do you love to do?
-What really sparks your interest?
-Going for a short bike ride, walking your dog, baking a cake, fixing up a car — whatever works for you!
+Going for a short bike ride, walking your dog, baking a cake, fixing up a car, reading inspirational business quotes — whatever works for you!

 15. Create a Comfortable Workspace in Your Home